Skip to Content

 yellow leaves

 Check for brown or yellow leaves, particularly at the tips.
 Also, check for yellow or brown wilting stems.
-Leaves that are brownish, turning brown or yellow, and falling off are signs that your houseplant needs instant water relief.
+Brownish leaves turning brown or yellow and falling off are signs that your houseplant needs instant water relief.

 Soil dryness/ dampness